 - Velcro strap

-- Place your gel pad on a flat surface or worktop to produce additional padding.
-This will protect your parrot.
+- Place the gel pad on a flat surface or worktop to produce additional padding.

-- Put your Velcro strap open on the area of the gel pad where you plan to place the mid-section of your parrot.
+- Put the Velcro strap open on the area of the gel pad where you intend to place the mid-section of your parrot.

-- Gently place the towel over your parrot’s head and body, being careful to leave the eyes and beak exposed.
+- Gently place the towel over your parrot’s head and body without covering the eyes and beak.

 - Tuck the towel under the neck with one hand, then wrap the sides around the parrot’s undersides with your other hand.
-Make sure it’s firm but not too tight.
+Ensure it’s firm but not overly tight.

-- Wrap the towel around the parrot’s neck, leaving a small gap so that you don’t restrict its breathing.
+- Wrap the towel around the parrot’s neck, leaving a small gap, so you don’t restrict its breathing.

 - Rapid breathing

 You may not need the mist bottle with room temperature water, as this is for overweight parrots that aren’t used to being swaddled.
 Spraying a parrot with water is cooling and eases the wrapping process.

 How To Towel An Aggressive Parrot